KappaGibz/Project-Bank-Account/README.md

 # Project-Bank-Account
-This is a group project from school
+This is a group project from school.
 Contributions from each person involved will be found in the comments within the code files The instructions for the project were as follows :
 "